From The History of Philosophy: A Short Survey

 While minds are material, they are rather unique material things, and the Atomists explained them with two special kinds of atoms: fire-atoms and image-particles.
 First, human minds are composed of fire-atoms that are distributed throughout the human body; think of them as a type of perceptual tissue, sort of like the role that today we give neurons.
 Second, all visible objects emit tiny image-particles which fly off in all directions.
 (The concept of the image-particle is often translated “idols” from the Greek word eidola which Democritus used).
-With the thickness of only one atom, the image-flakes preserve the shape of the original object.
-A rock, for example, continually sheds image-flakes, which have the shape of the rock itself.
-I mentally perceive the rock, then, when the image-flakes strike my eye and excites my fire-atoms.
+With the thickness of only one atom, the image-particles preserve the shape of the original object.
+A rock, for example, continually sheds image-particles, which have the shape of the rock itself.
+I mentally perceive the rock, then, when the image-particles strike my eye and excite my fire-atoms.
 One early philosopher describes this aspect of the atomist theory here:

 The mental act of thinking is a more focused form of perception.
-Some places in my body that contain fire-atoms are so densely compressed that image-flakes excite motion in them as they pass through them; hence, thought arises.
+Some places in my body that contain fire-atoms are so densely compressed that image-particles excite motion in them as they pass through them; hence, thought arises.

 Another controversial side effect of materialism is a view called determinism: all events are determined according to the strict laws that govern the operations of material things.
-Since, according to materialism, human beings are composed only of material stuff, then all human actions are also determined—hence there is no free will.
+Since, according to materialism, human beings are composed only of material stuff, then all human actions are also determined, hence there is no free will.
 We see this in the following statements about Democritus by two early philosophers,

 [Democritus held that] everything that happens, happens of necessity.
 Motion is the cause of the production of everything, and he calls this necessity.
 [Diogenes Laertius, Lives, “Democritus”]